Paul Chong / Saturday 15 November 2014

 I have my fair share of ailments (diabetes type 2, glaucoma & back ache) as with age, but life’s been good.
 Praise God for the past & pray God for the future.

 Born in Matang, a little known place some 6 miles from Taiping in Malaysia, never knowing where fate & destiny can lead you, I have lived in a few more little known places (Temuloh, Bruas & Port Weld) because of circumstances such as the hateful Japanese Occupation, before my father moved us all to Taiping where he had a repair business shop.
 He could fix almost anything with his pair of hands.
-With two years only of Confucius schooling, he did pretty well in bringing up nine of us offsprings, but without struggle & sacrifices.
+With two years only of Confucius schooling, he did pretty well in bringing up nine of us offsprings, but not without struggle & sacrifices.

 As an over-aged boy (as affected by the Japanese Occupation), I was fortunate to be admitted & schooling in English at St. George’s Institution, a Roman Catholic school.
 My father always very strongly advocated me not to follow his foot steps “holding the hammer”.
 My right hand must instead learn to “hold the pen”.